bihor/camaliga/Documentation/Administration/TemplateVariables/Index.rst

 defaultCatIDs                  Settings.defaulCatIDs.
-storagePIDsData                Array with the storage PIDs and the information about which are selected. all_categories                 Array of all categories. categories                     Array of all used categories and their parent category. contents.categoriesAndParents  Array of all used categories and their parent category. sword                          Fulltext search word. place                          Place search word.
+storagePIDsData                Array with the storage PIDs and the information about which are selected. all_categories                 Array of all categories. categories                     Array of categories and their parent category. contents.categoriesAndParents  Array of all used categories and their parent category. sword                          Fulltext search word. place                          Place search word.